OpenLiberty/demo-devmode/README.md

 1. Go to the console where you started dev mode, and press Enter.
 The integration tests are run on a separate thread while dev mode is still active.

 <details>
     <summary>2.
 Create the src/test/java/it/io/openliberty/sample/HealthEndpointIT.java class as an integration test.
-The `liberty.hostname` and `liberty.http.port` system properties are provided by dev mode when running integration tests.
+Notice the "liberty.hostname" and "liberty.http.port" system properties which are provided by dev mode when running integration tests.
 Press Enter in the console to run the tests.
 They should pass. </summary>

 ```
 package it.io.openliberty.sample;